AI Use Cases/Software

 How does AI optimize expense auditing for Software?

 AI models ingest billing data from Stripe, AWS/GCP/Azure, GitHub, and Salesforce, then apply anomaly detection and classification algorithms to flag duplicate charges, orphaned infrastructure, and policy violations in real time.
 Unlike manual spreadsheet audits that occur monthly, the AI operates continuously and learns from your approval decisions, improving detection accuracy over time.
-For Software companies, this means catching cost leakage - forgotten dev environments, over-provisioned cloud resources, unused SaaS seats - that typically represent 15-25% of infrastructure and SaaS spend.
+For Software companies, this means catching cost leakage - forgotten dev environments, over-provisioned cloud resources, unused SaaS seats - that manual monthly review rarely surfaces before renewal.

 Is our Finance & Accounting data kept secure during this process?